Nash-254/ACEs-and-Parenting/README.md

 This project aims to examine the impact of **Adverse Childhood Experiences (ACEs)** on the **mental well-being of parents**, and how these effects subsequently shape their **parenting practices** and contribute to the **behavioral outcomes observed in their children**.

 ## Data Source
-The data used in this project is drawn from peer-reviewed journal mainly from [BioMedCentral.com]([https://capmh.biomedcentral.com/) and [ScienceDirect.com](https://www.sciencedirect.com/) which are open access to the public.
+The data used in this project is drawn from **peer-reviewed journals** mainly from [BioMedCentral.com](https://capmh.biomedcentral.com/) and [ScienceDirect.com](https://www.sciencedirect.com/) which are open access to the public.

 The data in this study was obtained from mothers in Chengdu, China and parents of students in Chiang Mai, Thailand.